bitSheriff/ShelfSlide/README.md

 - Minimal power consumption thanks to E-Ink technology.
 - Perfect for creating a digital library or showcasing your literary collection.

+> :warning: **Copyright Infringement Risk** Important Notice for Users :warning:
+>
+> Using the online functions provided in this software that allow you to download content from external links may pose a significant risk of copyright infringement.
+It is essential to be aware of and respect copyright laws and regulations before utilizing this feature.
+> <underline> Please check the right before using this feature.</underline>

 ## Getting Started

 Follow these simple steps to set up your ShelfSlide digital bookshelf: